Dose dependent effects of

 Who is eligible: Healthy, right-handed, English-speaking adults between the ages of 18 and 50 years with no history of neurological disorder can take part in this study.

 What to expect: Up to 3 sessions scheduled at least48 hours apart lasting approximately 4 hours each.
-In each session participants will undergo cortical paired associative stimulation (cPAS), a form of repetitive transcranial magnetic stimulation (rTMS), followed by neurophysiological assessments with TMS.
+In each session participants will undergo one of two forms of NIBS [cortical paired associative stimulation (cPAS), a form of repetitive transcranial magnetic stimulation (rTMS), or Transcranial direct current stimulation (tDCS)] followed by neurophysiological assessments with TMS.

-Time commitment: Up to 3 cPAS sessions over the course of 1-2 weeks.
-Each session lasts approximately 4 hours and sessions will be scheduled at least 48 hours apart.
+Time commitment: Up to 3 sessions over the course of 1-2 weeks.
+Each session lasts approximately 5 hours and sessions will be scheduled at least 48 hours apart.

 Recruitment status: Recruiting now!
 Please complete our pre-screening application and we will be in touch soon.